 Jobs and Internships at Midwest Pesticide Action Center

-- Research and assimilate innovations, health risks and other issues associated with pesticide use and pest control into work;
+- Research innovations, health risks and other issues associated with pesticides and pest control;

 - Demonstrated interest in MPAC’s mission;

-- Experience in program development, implementation, and evaluation;
+- Three to five years of experience in program development, implementation and evaluation;

 - Excellent written and oral communication skills;